4lexKislitsyn/TinkoffRateBot/Readme.md

 # About this project

-This is simple bot for Tinkoff Bank USD/RUB rate notifications.
+This is simple [telegram bot](http://t.me/TinkoffRateBot) for Tinkoff Bank USD/RUB rate notifications.